gotlougit/nix-config/README.md

 - Add various packages that will be useful for the user

+- Set up certain overlays, such as KeepassXC compiled without X11 and networking code

 - Add a user to the system

 - Use [home-manager](https://github.com/nix-community/home-manager) to manage user configs in a declarative manner.